Adam and Eve Are Driven out of Eden (1866), by Gustave Doré (1832-1883) [public domain / Wikimedia Commons]

 There is a spectrum between wooden fundamentalism and six-day creation (and now, neo-geocentrism), etc., on the one hand, and out-and-out modernism, which would hold Genesis to be complete ahistorical myth.
 Catholicism provides the “golden mean” and truth of the matter.

-I suspect, from what I am seeing, that Fr.
-Barron leans too much towards the modernistic interpretation, by questioning the historical Adam of Genesis.
+Many Catholic theologians today lean too much towards the modernistic interpretation, by questioning the historical Adam of Genesis.
 This inevitably lands one in all kinds of difficulties with New Testament exegesis, since the New Testament does not take that view.

 My friend, Fr.
-Deacon Daniel G. Dozier recommended the following related papers, from the excellent Living Tradition website:
+Daniel G. Dozier recommended the following related papers, from the excellent Living Tradition website:

 Evolution and the Truth About Man (John F. McCarthy)